kubernetes-sigs/kueue/keps/973-workload-priority/README.md

 ```

-### How to use WorkloadPriorityClass on Workload
+### How to use WorkloadPriorityClass on Job

-The `WorkloadPriorityClass` is defined using `PriorityClassName` field.
+The `workloadPriorityClass` is specified through a label `kueue.x-k8s.io/workload-priority-class`.

 ```yaml
 # sample-priority-class.yaml